Health Maintenance Organizations (HMOs)

 In a group plan, the HMO cannot reject individual members.
 If an HMO accepts a group, the entire group must be covered.
 Under Michigan Law and the federal HIPAA, an HMO must continue to renew a group policy once it accepts the group.

-HMOs may use underwriting to reject an individual applicant, except during open enrollment.
+HMOs may not use underwriting to reject an individual applicant.

 HMO BASIC HEALTH SERVICES AND MANDATORY COVERAGE:

-Every HMO must provide coverage for basic health services, which includes:
+Every HMO must provide coverage for basic health services and essential health benefits which include:

 - Physician services including consultant and referral services by a physician, but not including psychiatric services